PhantomAgrarian/PhantomAgrarian/README.md

 ### Hello!
 ### I'm Ted Nelson, and I'm enrolled in Tech Elevator's Bootcamp!
-### Forgive me for keeping this brief; the prework is due tomorrow.

 <!--
 **PhantomAgrarian/PhantomAgrarian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.